Publicador de contenidos

 "Psychotherapy improves when it includes spirituality, because spirituality offers a holistic view of people."

-Suzanne Hollman, from Divine Mercy University (DMU), gave a seminar room on the framework of the challenge ICS and said that "helping people access their spirituality in a positive way can lead to greater well-being".
+Suzanne Hollman, from Divine Mercy University (DMU), gave a seminar on the framework of the challenge ICS and said that "helping people access their spirituality in a positive way can lead to greater well-being".

 13 | 03 | 2023